Electricity (Scotland) Act 1979

 The Electricity (Scotland) Act 1979 (c.
-11) was an Act of the Parliament of the United Kingdom which consolidated enactments relating to the Scottish electricity boards and removed certain anomalies.
+11) was an act of the Parliament of the United Kingdom which consolidated enactments relating to the Scottish electricity boards and removed certain anomalies.

 Background

-The Scottish Law Commission had reviewed the operation of electricity supply industry in Scotland that had been established by the Electricity Act 1947.
+The Scottish Law Commission had reviewed the operation of electricity supply industry in Scotland that had been established by the Electricity Act 1947 (10 & 11 Geo.
+6. c.
+54).
 The Commission noted a number of anomalies in the operation of the law with respect to electricity supply.
 There were five principal issues: